open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 there is not an export currently in progress:

-- `scheduledDelayMillis` after the processor is constructed OR the first span is received from the span processor.
+- `scheduledDelayMillis` after the processor is constructed OR the first span is received by the span processor.
 - `scheduledDelayMillis` after the previous export timer ends, OR the previous export completes, OR the first span is added to the queue after the previous export timer ends or previous batch completes.